The Elder Scrolls VI is still a long ways away, but Bethesda plans to release a brand new Elder Scrolls game, dubbed Blades, next year.

 Speaking of that, Bethesda’s delayed the Blades release date into 2019.
 The company says it will arrive sometime in early 2019 though it hasn’t provided a specific date just yet.

 If you want to try the game before it’s released (and help Bethesda squash bugs), you can signup for the Elder Scrolls Blades beta right now.

-If you pre-register online between Sunday, June 10th, and Friday, June 15th, you should get access to the Early Access program and receive an exclusive sword and helmet for use in-game.
+If you pre-registered online between Sunday, June 10th, and Friday, June 15th, you get into to the Early Access program and will receive an exclusive sword and helmet for use in-game.

-We don’t have an official release date for the beta just yet, but we imagine it’ll come sometime this summer ahead of the game’s release this fall.
+We don’t have an official release date for the beta just yet, but we imagine it’ll come sometime this winter ahead of the game’s release date next year.